 • An on-board unit (OBU, toll box) registers the kilometres you travel.
 You get this equipment from the provider.

-The truck toll is intended to make owners of trucks, both from the Netherlands as well as from abroad, pay per kilometre driven.
-The charge will also contribute to making the transport sector more sustainable and efficient.
+The truck toll makes owners of trucks, both from the Netherlands as well as from abroad, pay per kilometre driven.
+The charge also contributes to making the transport sector more sustainable and efficient.

 For whom?